 I question the strict normative trends of a society that demands identity transparency to the point of conformity.
-My work examines the value of human productivity and challenges a culture that demands endless self-improvement without a clear purpose.
-Creating imagined realms through performance installation, digital/3D formats, painting, and ceramics, I identify utopian ideas, and dystopian aspects of American culture that might not be recognized as such.
+My work examines the value of the minorities and challenges a culture that demands endless vulnerability without a clear purpose.
+Creating imagined realms through performance installation, digital/3D formats, painting, and ceramics, I experience utopian ideas, and dystopian aspects of neo-liberal culture that might not be recognized as such.

 In my most recent piece, Blue Salmon (2016-2020), a multi-series artwork portrays the different emotional stages in a salmon’s journey after it has reached sexual maturity.
 A site-specific ceremonial installation offers to liberate those salmon that cannot return home by providing new settlements and impermanent residences for those fish that had lost the hope of a safe and suitable breeding ground.
 When sexual maturity is reached, the impossible journey home begins.